 He knelt next to its cage and peered at the fluffy ball of hair inside.
 He squinted.
 “It looks pretty smart.”

 “It does, doesn’t it?
 Not sure, though.
 I think it’s still getting used to his new home.”

 “Moose,” I said with a sad little sigh.
 “Y’know, ’cause he’s tuff.”

-I opened up the cage to let Moose scout out his new home freely and shrugged.
+I opened up the cage to let Moose scout out his relatively new home freely and shrugged.
 “Not sure.
 I think I’ll go with the flow.
 Let him discover what he’s capable of and pick it up from there.
 Draw water from the source, so to speak.”

-Moose had found the small obstacle course I built him and curiously started sniffing every part of it.
+Moose had found the small obstacle course I built and curiously started sniffing every part of it.
 We decided to wait and observe, and placed ourselves on the couch to do just that.
 Cookie teared up.

 “You okay, John?”